EYES WIDE SHUT ANALYSIS - PART THREE

 Cut to Alice at home, sitting at the kitchen table, eating SnackWells devil's food chocolate snack cakes, drinking milk, smoking, watching television.
 On the TV screen we first see a number of pigeons then a waiter in white jacket and black tie serving a table, the customer saying "Thank you", the waiter replying "Prego, prego," the man replying, "Grazie." the waiter replying, "You're welcome sir," a voice over saying, "If I was Italian he would have answered me in Italian."

 Again, multiple languages.
-Prego, though meaning "you're welcome" in Italian (also, "prayer"), is slang for pregnant in English, reminding of the pregnant woman in the painting above Victor's tub in his bathroom, and Bill is currently, as I've said, in a way, revisiting Victor's bathroom.
-In Blume in Love, Blume has several encounters with this waiter in which the waiter asserts, "Prego, prego," then finally at film's end the waiter is present when Blume reunites with is pregnant former wife, she goes into labor, and the waiter directs them to a hospital.
+Prego, though meaning "you're welcome" in Italian (also, "prayer"), is slang for pregnant in English, reminding of the pregnant woman in the painting above Victor's tub in his bathroom.
+In Blume in Love, Blume has several encounters with this waiter in which the waiter asserts, "Prego, prego," then finally at film's end the waiter is present when Blume reunites with is pregnant former wife, Nina, she goes into labor, and the waiter directs them to a hospital.
 So it seems that Mazursky may have intended "Prego" to foreshadow Nina's pregnancy.

 Which is Alice's television kind of letting her in on what is currently transpiring with Bill.
 He's preparing to cheat.